MathewSam/tfObjectDetection/README.md

 Will be updated with a make file soon

 ## Model used
-The model used for the detection task is taken from the paper [Scalable Object Detection using Deep NeuralNetworks](https://arxiv.org/abs/1312.2249)
+The model used for the detection task is taken from the paper [Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325)

 ## Reference
 Since resources available for utilizing tensorflow C API is scarce, I used the following to get a foothold: